 My name is Henning Piezunka.
 I am from Heidelberg, Germany.
 I am an Assistant Professor at INSEAD in Fontainebleau, France.
 Before joining INSEAD, I got a PhD at Stanford University, a Master of Science at the London School of Economics (UK), and a Diplom Kaufmann from the University of Mannheim (Germany).
 Before joining academia I was an entrepreneur.
-I co-founded a web design company in 1998 that serves clients in more than 80 countries (e.g., the German Chambers of Commerce and the Federal Ministry for the Environment) and employs more than 60 people full time employees before I sold it in 2015.
+I co-founded a web design company in 1998, which served clients in more than 80 countries and had 25 people full time employees before I sold it in 2015.
 For more information see my Academic CV.

 Piezunka, H., & L. Dahlander.
 “Distant search, narrow attention: How competition for attention alters organizations’ filtering of suggestions in crowdsourcing” Academy of Management Journal, 58(3) 856-880 (Video regarding the article, Blog post by Henrich Greve, Article on INSEAD Knowledge)

 Dahlander, L., & H. Piezunka (2014) “Open to suggestions: How organizations elicit suggestions through proactive and reactive attention.”
 Research Policy, 43 (5), 812-827 (Article on Harvard Business Review, Article on INSEAD Knowledge)

 Katila, R., Chen, E., and H. Piezunka (2012), “All the right moves: How entrepreneurs compete effectively in new and old markets”.
 Strategic Entrepreneurship Journal, 6, 116-132 (Article on INSEAD Knowledge, Article on Stanford eCorner)

 Piezunka, H. (2011) “Technological platforms - An assessment of the primary types of technological platforms, their strategic issues and their linkages to organizational theory” Journal für Betriebswirtschaft 61(2-3), 179-226,

 Eisenhardt, K. and H. Piezunka “Complexity and corporate strategy” (2011) Sage Handbook of Complexity and Management.
 P. Allen, S. Maguire and B. McKelvey.
 506-523

 Musings on Academic Careers